teufelsGmbH/pxa_pm_importer/README.md

 If you want to import data from CSV or Excel files and data is not really complex, possibilities of extension should be enough.

-But in case you need to do more complex import, or source of data is an API or anything else, read about to [extend importer](#advanced-import)
+But in case you need to do more complex import, or source of data is an API or anything else, read about how to [extend importer](#advanced-import)

 #### Import yaml configuration